A goal without a plan is just a wish.

 Setting goals is the only way I know how to turn what you want into what you have.
 Avoid these 10 mistakes and you’re on your way to being a goal-setting-diva. 😊

-For more on goal setting, sign up for my free course below!
+For more of my free information on goal setting, join my goal setting course below!